n0mjs710/HBlink4/docs/protocol.md

 ## Important DMR Specifications

-- All Radio IDs are 32-bit (4-byte) fields
+- All Radio and Talkgroup IDs are 32-bit (4-byte) fields
 - This matches the DMR over-the-air protocol where IDs map to IPv4 addresses
-- Radio IDs in all packets must be exactly 4 bytes, including any necessary leading zeros
+- Radio and Talkgroup IDs in all packets must be exactly 4 bytes, including any necessary leading zeros

 ## Connection States

-A server will track a repeater in one of the following states:
+A server will, at a minimum, need to track a repeater in the following states:
 - `login` - Initial state after login request received
 - `config` - Authentication completed, waiting for configuration
 - `connected` - Fully connected and operational